NVIDIA/Fuser/doc/reading/tma-modeling-in-depth.md

 **<summary>Proof:</summary>**

-Consider a dimension, let's define some notation first
+Consider a dimension, let's define some notation first:

 - size of dimension: $S \in \mathbb{Z}^+$
 - box size: $B \in \mathbb{Z}^+$